jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 graphqljs
 readable streams

-In the tests we did, async iterators performed relatively poorly vs the default RxJs scheduler.
+In the tests we did, async iterators performed relatively poorly vs the default RxJS scheduler.

 Async Iteration was included in the ECMAScript standard in January 2018.